BrainProtest/ed-pve-combat/docs/outfitting/weapons/overview.md

 ## General Considerations

 - Keep damage types and their advantages & disadvantages in mind!
 Refer to [:material-information-outline: Tactics/Damage](../../tactics/damage.md).
 - If mixing thermal and kinetic weaponry, the latter should be put on the larger hardpoints and the former on the smaller.
-Smaller weapons get a debuff against bigger enemy ships.
+Smaller weapons get a hull damage debuff against bigger enemy ships (damaging shields is not affected).
-- A balance has to be found between DPS output and ammo dependency.
+- Consider DPS output versus ammo dependency.
 High DPS weapons usually don't have much ammo.
 - The weapon loadout should be designed with the distributor in mind.
 If your weapon loadout can just about be sustained indefinitely on 4 pips then it's easy to run without throwing away potential.
-Once you can only support 75% of your weaponry at 4pips indefinitely you might wanna reduce the distro draw.
+If the distributors recharge can only cover 75% of your weapons energy usage at 4 pips, consider changes to reduce pressure on your distributor.

 ## Weapon Mounting